FZenji/BnQ_paint_calculator/README.md

 ## Dependencies

-This project has a dependency on the `math` library, which is a standard library in Python.
+This project requires Python 3.10 or above and has a dependency on the `math` library, which is a standard library in Python.

 ## License